-The carbon price support rates would reflect the differential between the future market price of carbon and the floor price determined by the UK Government.
-Until March 2022, the CPF is frozen at f{18} per tonne of CO2.
+The carbon price support rates reflect the difference between the future market price of carbon and the floor price determined by the UK Government; it is currently set at £18 per tonne of CO2.
 There have been repeated calls for longer-term clarity on carbon pricing and the CPF.
 In the 2017 Autumn Budget, the Government stated it was "confident" that the Total Carbon Price is set at the right level, and that it would continue to target a similar Total Carbon Price until unabated coal is no longer used.
 The European Commission considered, but ultimately rejected, a similar system to reform the EU Emissions Trading System.

 Following Brexit, the UK Government issued The Greenhouse Gas Emissions Trading Order 2020, to replace the UK's participation in the EU Emissions Trading System as of January 2021.
 This was designed to support the CPF and also protect the competitiveness of UK businesses.
 The UK scheme's cap is 5% below the UK's notional share of the EU system cap and is expected to decline by 4/2 Mt per year initially.
-The scheme is due to be reviewed in 2023 and 2028.
+The scheme was reviewed in 2023 and was described as being an integral part of the transition to net zero, and is due for further review in 2028.